swcarpentry/training-course/curriculum.md

     7. Incorporate peer feedback.
     8. Require students to specify how they used feedback in subsequent work.

-***6. Students&#8217; current level of development interacts with the social, emotional, and intellectual climate of the course to impact learning.***
+***6. Students' current level of development interacts with the social, emotional, and intellectual climate of the course to impact learning.***

 Students are not disembodied intellects: they have social and emotional lives.
 They are growing and maturing as people throughout their lives, and while teachers cannot control this process, teachers must establish a classroom climate that supports it.